 Learn about the revolutionary roles of custom LLMs and proprietary data sets in business and the need for stringent security measures to mitigate risks associated with them.

 Custom Large Language Models (LLMs) and proprietary data sets have become invaluable assets for companies, driving technological advancement.
 While providing immense benefits, they also present new security challenges, making intellectual property and innovation vulnerable.
+LLMs are a race to commoditization, and proprietary data will be the enduring competitive edge as the new intellectual property or "crown jewels" of companies.
 Using Porter's Five Forces framework, this post explores these risks and underlines the importance of strong security measures to safeguard these new resources.

 The Game-Changing Impact of Large Language Models and Generative AI